 The HISF website publicly crows that, “Mr. Hall opened the first NDI office in Cairo in 2005 and had the privilege to be in Cairo in January and February of 2011.” (emphasis added).

 Furthermore, a Canadian Press report profiling instances of the involvement of Canadians in fomenting the “pro-democracy” “Arab Spring” inadvertently added more details to that information, and revealed a more suspicious operation than that admitted by the HISF.
-The CP reported late in February, 2011 that the HISF president, Peter Van Praagh, a former resident NDI director in Turkey (and responsible for the Caucusus) and board member of the National Endowment for Democracy (NED) at the same time Hall was resident director Lebanon, had also been deployed from Washington to Egypt “to begin work with opposition politicians there on behalf of the National Democratic Institute.” [i]
+The CP reported in late February, 2011 that HISF president Peter Van Praagh had also been deployed from Washington to Egypt “to begin work with opposition politicians there on behalf of the National Democratic Institute.” [i] Van Praagh is former resident NDI director in Turkey (and responsible for the Caucusus) and board member of the National Endowment for Democracy (NED) at the same time Hall was resident director for Lebanon.

-Following raids in December 2011 on 17 foreign and Egyptian NGOs for meddling in internal affairs, Cairo put NED operatives, including the son of the US Secretary of Transportation, on a “no fly” list, and announced it would prosecute a number of individuals, including 19 Americans and the NDI director for Egypt – that is, the immediate boss of both Hall and Van Praagh – for engaging in illegal activities.
+Following raids in December 2011 on 17 foreign and Egyptian NGOs for meddling in internal affairs, Cairo put NED operatives, including the son of the US Secretary of Transportation, on a “no fly” list.
+It announced it would prosecute a number of individuals, including 19 Americans and the NDI director for Egypt – that is, the immediate boss of both Hall and Van Praagh – for engaging in illegal activities.
 This action by Egypt was qualified as catastrophic by the USA.
-The US citizens charged were from the payroll of three organisations: The International Republican Institute (IRI), National Democratic Institute (NDI) and Freedom House.
+The US citizens charged were from the payroll of three organisations: The International Republican Institute (IRI), National Democratic Institute (NDI) and Freedom House, whose president David Kramer was also a board member of the HISF.
 It seems that by this time Messrs Hall and his buddy Van Praagh “had the privilege” to get out of Dodge in the nick of time.

 Joseph Hall had previously succeeded Van Praagh as NDI resident director in Turkey a decade ago. [v]